 Between 1994-95 and 1997-98, 11 different Englishmen in four seasons scored more than 15 Premier League goals.
 By way of comparison, since 2011 only five have managed that feat: Harry Kane, Jamie Vardy, Charlie Austin, Daniel Sturridge and Wayne Rooney.

-Alan Shearer, Ian Wright, Robbie Fowler, Les Ferdinand, Andy Cole, Teddy Sheringham, Matt Le Tissier; the list goes on and on.
-Each of those 11 was capped by England, despite the competition for places, but only one failed to gain more than a single cap.
+Alan Shearer, Ian Wright, Robbie Fowler, Les Ferdinand, Andy Cole, Teddy Sheringham, Matt Le Tissier were among the 11.
+Each of them were capped by England, despite the competition for places, but only one failed to gain more than a single cap.

 The forgotten man was Chris Sutton.